Nabonidus: Character and remembrance

-The Aramaic-language Prayer of Nabonidus, one of texts in the Dead Sea Scrolls, texts in Jewish tradition written centuries later, contains what might be the origin of the tale of Nabonidus being mad.
+The Aramaic Prayer of Nabonidus, one of the texts found among the Dead Sea Scrolls, written centuries later, contains what might be the origin of the tale of Nabonidus being mad.
 The prayer claims that Nabonidus was afflicted with a terrible skin disease for seven years, which he was cured of by praying to the god of the Jews.
 The story is similar to Mesopotamian traditions of kings being cursed by the gods with skin diseases and being forced to wander the arid steppes like wild animals.
 There is a similar text from the Hellenistic period at Uruk, which ascribes Shulgi (r. c.
 2094–2046 BC), a king of the Third Dynasty of Ur, as being cursed with a skin disease after desecrating Marduk and elevating Sîn in his place.
 It is not unlikely that this legend was then associated with Nabonidus, who had elevated Sîn in Marduk's place, with later Jewish chroniclers associating skin disease with madness, and associating the tale of being condemned to wander the desert like a wild animal with Nabonidus's prolonged stay at Tayma.

 Modern historians have characterised Nabonidus in various ways.
 When more of his inscriptions, combined with literary sources describing him and his time, were uncovered in the first half of the 19th century, Nabonidus came to be described in different eccentric ways.
 Some characterised him as an old antiquarian uninterested in government affairs, focused solely on archaeological excavations.
 Others viewed Nabonidus as an evil usurper, whose incompetence resulted in the fall of his ancient empire.
-Other saw Nabonidus as a religious fanatic, obsessed with making the moon god the supreme deity of his empire.
+Others saw Nabonidus as a religious fanatic, obsessed with making the moon god the supreme deity of his empire.
 According to Beaulieu, the picture historians have of Nabonidus today is as a clearly able ruler, who tried to save the Neo-Babylonian Empire, a powerful but hastily built and politically unstable realm, from its internal instability and its desperate geopolitical position.
 Lambert characterised Nabonidus as "the most individualist ruler of his time" on account of his unorthodox religious policies and his prolonged stay in Arabia.
 Weiershäuser and Novotny wrote that contrary to the overtly negative assessments from the Persian period, Nabonidus was a relatively successful ruler, undertaking many building projects, leading his armies in successful campaigns far away from the Babylonian heartland and ensuring that his empire prospered.
 Weierhäuser and Novotny considered Nabonidus to be "undoubtedly one of the most vibrant personalities of ancient Mesopotamia".